 Through the API, customers and partners can access vital signs and other biometrics, as well as view specialized insights utilizing our data science (AI) applications and the strength of our large data ecosystem.
 Monitored data is provided on an ongoing basis, allowing identifications of health trends early-on; which may assist in the ability of a patient’s medical team to head off a perceived decline in the status of their health.

 Neteera enables and enhances digital health by introducing a new generation of medical sensors to monitor human vital signs and physiological indicators from a distance.
 This technology is able to analyze patients through their clothing, and removes the need for caregiver presence.
 Patient data includes cardiovascular and respiratory indicators, as well as biometric identification.
 Data is stored in a HIPAA and GDPR compliant cloud, allowing for interpretation with AI.

 As an emergency response to the current COVID-19 pandemic, Neteera worked with partners to develop front-line, contact-free pre-screening solutions for deployment in hospitals, airports, workplaces, and public venues.
 Also, in June 2020, Neteera’s groundbreaking achievements were ranked 9th in CNBC’s Disruptor 50 list, which consisted of over 1,350 nominees!

-To date, SPAI™ has analyzed over 500,000 US-based patients and more than 500,000 patients worldwide.
-This ongoing compilation and inclusion of data into the platform’s proprietary behavior algorithms have resulted in the highly accurate and timely information used to assist in the prevention of future events, as well as significantly diminish the severity of inevitable events.
+To date, SPAI™ has analyzed over 500,000 US-based patients, and more than 500,000 patients worldwide.
+This ongoing compilation and inclusion of data into the platform’s proprietary behavior algorithms has resulted in the highly accurate and timely information used to assist in the prevention of future events, as well as significantly diminish the severity of inevitable events.